Talendar/nevopy/docs/nevopy_overview.rst

 a neuroevolutionary algorithm is to evolve a population of genomes in order to find good solutions for a problem at hand.

-In `NEvoPY`, a genome is an instance of a subclass that inherits from :class:`.BaseGenome`.
+In `NEvoPy`, a genome is an instance of a subclass that inherits from :class:`.BaseGenome`.
 Although each neuroevolutionary algorithm defines its own type of genome by implementing the :class:`.BaseGenome` class, all genomes are governed by the same general API.
-Note that in `NEvoPY's` API there isn't any distinction between a genome and the neural network it encodes.
+Note that in `NEvoPy's` API there isn't any distinction between a genome and the neural network it encodes.
 A genome, just like a neural network, must be capable of processing inputs based on its nodes and connections in order to produce an output.
 It also must be able, however, to